Jump to:

 Ethical Responsibilities of Authors

+This journal is committed to upholding the integrity of the scientific record.
+As a member of the Committee on Publication Ethics (COPE) the journal will follow the COPE guidelines on how to deal with potential acts of misconduct.
 Authors should refrain from misrepresenting research results that could damage the trust in the journal and ultimately the entire scientific endeavor.
 Maintaining integrity of the research and its presentation can be achieved by following the rules of good scientific practice, which include:

 - The manuscript has not been submitted to more than one journal for simultaneous consideration.